PART ONE: Beef and Health – The Untold Story

 There’s lots to consider about beef and the impacts it has on the environment.
 Some things you know, but maybe some things you don’t.
 Here are some of the little-known facts about raising beef that don’t make the headlines.
 Good news seldom does.
 There are key reasons why beef belongs as part of a healthy ecosystem.

 • It’s complicated.
 The United Nations cites 14 Sustainable Development Goals.
 Sustainability assessments usually consider only water use and green house gas (GHG) emission factors.
-We need to look at the whole picture.2
+We need to look at the whole picture.1

 • The FAO’s study, Livestock’s Long Shadow has many short-comings and errors authors themselves apologized for.
-But once the headlines have been made, they are not easy to erase.3
+But once the headlines have been made, they are not easy to erase.2

 Cattle and greenhouse gases in perspective.

 • Transportation in Canada accounts for 28% of Canada’s GHG emissions.
-Raising cattle in Canada accounts for 2.4% of the GHG emissions in Canada.
+Raising cattle in Canada accounts for 2.4% of the GHG emissions in Canada.3,4

-• On a global scale, Canadian beef production accounts for only 0.04% of GHG emissions.4,5
+• On a global scale, Canadian beef production accounts for only 0.04% of GHG emissions.3,4

-• Cattle provide 68% of the Wildlife Habitat Capacity of all agricultural land in Canada.5 Many bird species at risk and other wildlife call cattle ranges and pastures their home.
-Cattle grazing keeps bird gazing.
+• Cattle provide ecoservice benefits.
+68% of the Wildlife Habitat Capacity of all agricultural land in Canada.4 Many bird species at risk and other wildlife call cattle ranges and pastures their home.

 An important part of our food-scape.